platformsh/platformsh-docs/sites/friday/src/tutorials/migrating/_index.md

 ---
-title: "Migrate from"
+title: "Migrate your site"
 weight: -91
 description: How to migrate from another hosting solution to {{% vendor/name %}}.
 ---

-In this section, we will dig into how to migrate from an existing hosting solution to {{% vendor/name %}}.
+Learn how you can migrate your site from another hosting solution to {{% vendor/name %}}.